Become a Member Donate Login

 Instructor: Amy Smith

 Explore drawing and painting from direct observation, photos, or sketches and depict various subjects including the still life, human figure, and landscape.
 Students develop a more personal approach to imagery, drawing, and painting styles by examining the formal and expressive aspects in their work and that of classical to contemporary artists.
-Prerequisites: basic drawing and oil painting skills.
+Prerequisites: basic drawing and painting skills.

 Instructor: Amy Smith